bpeperkamp/thethings/README.md

 The developer documentation for thethings.io is located here: https://developers.thethings.io/index.html

+Make very sure you make the right resources available from your dashboard, otherwise nothing will work! (from thethings.io dashboard, thing-resources and app rescources)

 Both these sites are very important for reading and understanding howto build all included here.
 Unfortunately, due to work, i have little time to offer support, so read carefully :)

 Lastly, the software used for driving the arduino is located here: https://cylonjs.com (you can find information on how and what type of electronics you can use)